A Reasoning Engine for Code

 ## Before Editing Files

-Before modifying any file, check if there's existing reasoning:
+Before modifying any file, check if there's existing reasoning context:

 lore explain <file-path>